IoT Device Management vs. IoT Platform

 The IoT Device Management enables provisioning and authentication of the devices, remote configuration and management, monitoring and diagnostics, and firmware or software updates and maintenance.

 Imagine a large IoT project.
 Thousands of devices, numerous hardware vendors, multiple connectivity protocols – how do you make all of it become IoT manageable?
 IoT Device Management providers usually provide advanced features that enable the management of various types of IoT devices and sensors on a unified platform.
 Friendly Technologies, for example, is utilizing its Smart Layer™ technology to translate between multiple protocols and manage all types of IoT devices via its unified One-IoT™ Device Management platform.

 IoT service providers are interested in generating revenue and maintaining profitability from selling their IoT services.
 When it comes to reaching and maintaining the profitability of IoT projects, the primary way to achieve this goal is to avoid the lock-in by a specific hardware vendor.
-IoT providers must have the freedom to choose the best of breed devices and sensors that do not generate dependency that can lead to profitability decrease in future.
+IoT providers must have the freedom to choose the best of breed devices and sensors that do not generate dependency that can lead to profitability decrease in the future.

 Another example of a significant IoT deployment challenge that IoT providers face is dealing with loads of manual work to make devices and sensors IoT manageable – customization, creating configuration files, development, homologation, testing, etc. This manual work can quickly turn into immense costs.
 Automated provisioning of the IoT devices that helps avoid such expenses is another advanced feature that only experience IoT Device Management providers can solve.